AvinashBarade/RLHF/abc.md

 # RLHF

-As per your suggestion, I selected model Bs response as a conversation history.
-Now give me a user prompt for turn2
+As per your suggestion, I selected model B's response as a conversation history.
+Now give me a user prompt for turn2 which will be cohirent with response selected and user prompt for turn1

-Model A's response:
-Model A's Output:
-Model B's response:
-Model B's Output:

 Now provide me these details for both the responses